 Our acquisition of HGST was financed by a combination of the issuance of additional shares of our common stock, the use of a significant amount of our cash on hand and the incurrence of a significant amount of indebtedness.
 The use of cash on hand and indebtedness to finance the acquisition reduced our liquidity and could cause us to place more reliance on cash flow from operations to pay principal and interest on our debt, thereby reducing the availability of our cash flow for operations and development activities.
-The Credit Agreement, refinancing the borrowings under the Credit Facility we entered into with respect to the indebtedness we incurred to finance the HGST acquisition, contains restrictive covenants, including financial covenants requiring us to maintain specified financial ratios.
+The Credit Agreement, which was entered into upon the repayment of the indebtedness we incurred to finance the HGST acquisition, contains restrictive covenants, including financial covenants requiring us to maintain specified financial ratios.
 Our ability to meet these restrictive covenants can be affected by events beyond our control.
 The indebtedness and these restrictive covenants will also have the effect, among other things, of impairing our ability to obtain additional financing, if needed, limiting our flexibility in the conduct of our business and making us more vulnerable to economic downturns and adverse competitive and industry conditions.
 In addition, a breach of the restrictive covenants could result in an event of default under the credit agreement, which, if not cured or waived, could result in the indebtedness becoming immediately due and payable and could have a material adverse effect on our business, financial condition or operating results.